Best Tips to Figure Out How Much Humidity does a Fiddle Leaf Fig Need

 Before I went and spent a ton of money on a whole-house humidifier, my husband brought home a super simple humidity meter.

 He suggested we double-check to see what our humidity actually is before making a large investment like a whole-house humidifier that we don’t actually need.
+This was helpful to figure out how much humidity does a fiddle leaf fig need.

 Turns out, a normal summer day in our house reads around 60% humidity, which is great!